wilsonliaows/docs/connectors/mssql.md

 #### Unique key

 In all triggers and some actions, this is a required input.
-Values from this selected column are used to uniquely gidentify rows in the selected table.
+Values from this selected column are used to uniquely identify rows in the selected table.

 As such, the values in the selected column must be unique.
 Typically, this column is the **primary key** of the table (e.g. `ID`).